dashbitco/broadway/guides/examples/Apache Kafka.md

 decreasing the overall level of concurrency.
-Therefore, if you want to always be able to process messages at maximum concurrency (assuming you have enough resources to do it), you should increase the concurrency up front to make sure you have enough processors to handle the extra messages received from new partitions assigned.
+Therefore, if you want to always be able to process messages at maximum concurrency (assuming you have enough resources to do it), you should increase the concurrency up front to make sure you have enough processors to handle the extra records received from new partitions assigned.

 > **Note**: Even if you don't plan to add more partitions to a Kafka topic, your pipeline can still receive more assignments than planned.
 For instance, if another consumer crashes,